Digital Policy

 With the support of the GCTF and the Governments of Australia, Switzerland and the United Kingdom, in 2019 ISD launched a Policy Toolkit to build on the Zurich-London Recommendations on Preventing and Countering Violent Extremism and Terrorism Online we developed in 2017.
 The Toolkit, available in English, French and Arabic, was formally presented at the GCTF Coordinating Committee Meeting in September 2019 on the margins of the UN General Assembly in New York.
 It outlines approaches for governments to efficiently and sustainably collaborate with private sector technology companies and civil society organisations based on shared responsibilities, while ensuring that policies are respectful of human rights and the rule of law, and are context-specific and gender-sensitive.

-ISD’s Digital Policy team
+ISD’s Digital Policy expertise

 Sasha Havlicek